Raj-2002/CodeX/README.md

   - 43% prefer a price range of 50-99 INR, indicating a substantial portion of the market with budget considerations.
   - 31% are willing to pay between 100-150 INR, suggesting room for a premium pricing tier.

+- Health Concerns
+  - A considerable 61% of respondents have expressed health concerns associated with the utilization of CodeX.
+  - Notably, 30.41% of the surveyed individuals are inclined towards products with reduced sugar content, while 24% manifest a preference for formulations incorporating more natural ingredients.

 - Packaging Preferences:

   - 39% express a preference for compact and portable cans, emphasizing the importance of convenience in packaging.